 - A $150 annual Adobe credit on annual prepaid subscriptions for eligible Creative Cloud and Acrobat Pro DC software packages.

-- An annual $179 statement credit for a Clear membership, which offers expedited security screening at select airports and stadiums across the country.
+- An annual statement credit of up to $189 for a CLEAR® membership, which offers expedited security screening at select airports and stadiums across the country.

 - A 20% discount on Wheels Up Connect private jet membership and a 40% discount on a Wheels Up Core membership, plus a $500 or $2,000 credit added to your Wheels Up account to use toward an initial flight within the first year, depending on the selected Wheels Up membership.